Worried that your child isn’t saying many words? Learn how to help your toddler talk with simple and effective activities.

 “If a distinguished person from a foreign country were visiting you, you would not correct every mistake he made in English, however much he might want to learn the language, because it would be rude.
 We do not think of rudeness or courtesy as being applicable to our dealings with very little children.
 But they are.”

 I continued to work with my toddler’s speech development, pushing the worry aside and focusing on encouraging him in a positive way.
+I had also signed him up for speech therapy upon the pediatrician’s recommendation, should he need.

 Turns out, I had subjected myself to needless worry.